snyderc/mbtatrackerjs/README.md

 MBTA Bus Tracker

 A work in progress.
 All client-side JS.
 Open index.html in the browser to run.
+Based on the MBTA v3 API.

 Regardless of your selection for Direction, you will either get a full list of Inbound stops or a full list of Outbound stops.